Jurisprudence: Legal positivism

 Legal positivism is the view that the content of law is dependent on social facts and that a legal system's existence is not constrained by morality.
 Within legal positivism, theorists agree that law's content is a product of social facts, but theorists disagree whether law's validity can be explained by incorporating moral values.
 Legal positivists who argue against the incorporation of moral values to explain law's validity are labeled exclusive (or hard) legal positivists.
 Joseph Raz's legal positivism is an example of exclusive legal positivism.
 Legal positivists who argue that law's validity can be explained by incorporating moral values are labeled inclusive (or soft) legal positivists.
 The legal positivist theories of H. L. A. Hart and Jules Coleman are examples of inclusive legal positivism.

+Legal positivism has traditionally been associated with three doctrines: the pedigree thesis, the separability thesis, and the discretion thesis.
+The pedigree thesis says that the right way to determine whether a directive is law is to look at the directive's source.
+The thesis claims that it is the fact that the directive was issued by the proper official within a legitimate government, for example, that determines the directive's legal validity—not the directive's moral or practical merits.
+The separability thesis states that law is conceptually distinct from morality.
+While law might contain morality, the separability thesis states that "it is in no sense a necessary truth that laws reproduce or satisfy certain demands of morality, though in fact they have often done so."
+Legal positivists disagree about the extent of the separability thesis.
+Exclusive legal positivists, notably Joseph Raz, go further than the standard thesis and deny that it is possible for morality to be a part of law at all.
+The discretion thesis states that judges create new law when they are given discretion to adjudicate cases where existing law underdetermines the result.

 Thomas Hobbes

 Hobbes was a social contractarian and believed that the law had peoples' tacit consent.
 He believed that society was formed from a state of nature to protect people from the state of war that would exist otherwise.
 In Leviathan, Hobbes argues that without an ordered society life would be "solitary, poor, nasty, brutish and short."
 It is commonly said that Hobbes's views on human nature were influenced by his times.
 The English Civil War and the Cromwellian dictatorship had taken place; and, in reacting to that, Hobbes felt that absolute authority vested in a monarch, whose subjects obeyed the law, was the basis of a civilized society.